 You can take the assessments at any time within a fixed number of days, as specified in the email.
 You should complete some of the practice questions supplied before you begin, and start the assessments only when you are sure you can give them your undivided attention.

-In both telephone and face-to-face interviews we will ask you to tell us about specific occasions when you have demonstrated a particular skill.
-Know your strengths and be prepared to give examples of when you have demonstrated relevant skills.
+HSBC uses several methods to conduct interviews with candidates, which range from video interviewing technology through to over the telephone or in-person meetings.
+Regardless of the method of interview, we will ask you about specific occasions when you have demonstrated a particular ability.
+It is important that you identify and know your strengths and be prepared to give examples of when you have demonstrated relevant skills.
 Focus on your role in these situations and the outcomes.
-These examples don't have to be drawn from work.
-For each example, explain: the situation you faced; the specific task required of you; the action that you took; and the result of this action.
-If you don't understand a question that is asked, ask the interviewer to repeat it.
+These examples don’t have to be drawn from work.
+For each example, explain the situation you faced; the specific task required; the action that you took; and the result of this action.

 Student and graduate application details